Create a schema using the Schema Editor

-Now that you have finished composing a "Loyalty Members" schema, you can see the complete schema in the Structure section of the editor.
-Click Save and the schema will be saved to the Schema Library, making it accessible by the Schema Registry.
+Now that you have finished composing the schema, you can see the complete schema in the canvas.
+Select Save and the schema will be saved to the Schema Library, making it accessible by the Schema Registry.

-Your new schema is now able to be used to ingest data into Platform.
+Your new schema can now be used to ingest data into Platform.
 Remember that once the schema has been used to ingest data, only additive changes may be made.
 See the basics of schema composition for more information on schema versioning.

 The "Loyalty Members" schema is also available to be viewed and managed using the Schema Registry API.
 To begin working with the API, start by reading the Schema Registry API developer guide .